Invoice Ninja Review

 - Support Form: There is a support form available as well.

-- Knowledge Base: Invoice Ninja has a knowledge base that has how-to articles for common questions.
-The knowledge base could be a bit more comprehensive, but it’s far improved from our last review.
+- Knowledgebase: Invoice Ninja has a knowledgebase that has how-to articles for common questions.
+The knowledgebase could be a bit more comprehensive, but it’s vastly improved from our last review.

 - In-Software Support: One of the best parts of Invoice Ninja is how easy it is to get support without having to leave the software.
-From within the software, you can access the support form, community forum, knowledge base, users guide, and YouTube videos.
+From within the software, you can access the support form, community forum, knowledgebase, user guide, and YouTube videos.

 - User Guide: There is a detailed user guide that explains the basics of the software and more details on self-hosting.

 - Community Forum: There is a community forum for more specific questions.
-Questions are answered fairly quickly.
+Questions get answered fairly quickly.

 - FAQs: There is a large FAQ section that covers sales, integrations, features, and more.